Civil wars of the Tetrarchy: War of Constantine and Maxentius

 The Battle of the Milvian Bridge saw the death of Maxentius in 312 AD.

 By the middle of 310, Galerius had become too ill to involve himself in imperial politics.
 His final act survives: a letter to the provincials posted in Nicomedia on 30 April 311, proclaiming an end to the persecutions of Christians, and the resumption of religious toleration.
 He died soon after the edict's proclamation, destroying what little stability remained in the tetrarchy.
 Maximinus mobilized against Licinius, and seized Asia Minor.
 A hasty peace was signed on a boat in the middle of the Bosphorus.
 While Constantine toured Britain and Gaul, Maxentius prepared for war.
-He fortified northern Italy, and strengthened his support in the Christian community by allowing it to elect a new Bishop of Rome, Eusebius.
+He fortified northern Italy and strengthened his support in the Christian community by allowing it to elect a new Bishop of Rome, Eusebius.

 Maxentius' rule was nevertheless insecure.
-His early support dissolved in the wake of heightened tax rates and depressed trade; riots broke out in Rome and Carthage; and Domitius Alexander was able to briefly usurp his authority in Africa.
+His early support dissolved in the wake of heightened tax rates and depressed trade; riots broke out in Rome and Carthage; and Domitius Alexander was able to usurp his authority in Africa briefly.
 By 312, he was a man barely tolerated, not one actively supported, even among Christian Italians.
-In the summer of 311, Maxentius mobilized against Constantine while Licinius was occupied with affairs in the East.
+In the summer of 311, Maxentius mobilized against Constantine while Licinius was occupied with affairs in the east.
 He declared war on Constantine, vowing to avenge his father's death.
-To prevent Maxentius from forming an alliance against him with Licinius, Constantine forged his own alliance with Licinius over the winter of 311–12, and offered him his sister Constantia in marriage.
+To prevent Maxentius from forming an alliance against him with Licinius, Constantine forged his own alliance with Licinius over the winter of 311–12.
+He offered him his sister Constantia in marriage.
 Maximinus considered Constantine's arrangement with Licinius an affront to his authority.
-In response, he sent ambassadors to Rome, offering political recognition to Maxentius in exchange for a military support.
+In response, he sent ambassadors to Rome, offering political recognition to Maxentius in exchange for military support.
 Maxentius accepted.
 According to Eusebius, inter-regional travel became impossible, and there was military buildup everywhere.
 There was "not a place where people were not expecting the onset of hostilities every day".

 Constantine's advisers and generals cautioned against preemptive attack on Maxentius; even his soothsayers recommended against it, stating that the sacrifices had produced unfavourable omens.
-Constantine, with a spirit that left a deep impression on his followers, inspiring some to believe that he had some form of supernatural guidance, ignored all these cautions.
+Constantine, with a spirit that left a deep impression on his followers and inspired some to believe he had supernatural guidance, ignored all these cautions.
 Early in the spring of 312, Constantine crossed the Cottian Alps with a quarter of his army, a force numbering about 40,000.
 The first town his army encountered was Segusium (Susa, Italy), a heavily fortified town that shut its gates to him.
 Constantine ordered his men to set fire to its gates and scale its walls.
 He took the town quickly.
-Constantine ordered his troops not to loot the town, and advanced with them into northern Italy.
+Constantine ordered his troops not to loot the town and advanced with them into northern Italy.